Abdelrhman-Sayed70/Competitive_Programming/Let's Code/Range Query Techniques/Partial [Ranged] sum/README.md

 # Partial [Ranged] sum
 ## [Karen and Coffee | Codeforces](https://codeforces.com/problemset/problem/816/b)
 `Used in range update queries in an efficient way.`

+## Description
+**Given an array arr and q queries, for each query you will be given 3 integers l, r, k for each index from l to r add to arr[index] value k**

 ## In case of array initialized by 0s